An ideal technical job search focuses on exploration and discovery of opportunities more than it does on the simple yet … Continue reading

 We live and work today in a data-driven economy.
 Data is everywhere and is continuously collected from business, social, shopping, … Continue reading

-I’ve been very busy since posting the incredible resume you created for me.
+I’ve been very busy since posting the incredible tech resume you created for me.
 The number of actual HR managers, directors and in house recruiters that contacted me was outstanding.
 As such, I’ve recently accepted potentially the best position of my career.

 The fact that the HR director sought me out and followed me for a long period of time attests to the quality of your resume.
 He mentioned several times how great my resume was as did the hiring manager and his manager.

 This new position offers a 28% salary increase, the best benefit package I have ever had including a potential 15% annual bonus.
 This opportunity is truly more than I could ever ask or imagine, and I feel that your resume was a large part of that.

 Since having you create my first resume in 2011, I’ve had one offer with a 42% increase and now a 28% increase as well as an unmatched benefit package — a nearly immediate 5000% return on investment.
 IT Program Manager

 Mistake #1: Too Much TechnologyMany job seekers flood their IT resumes with so many deep technical details, tools, and technologies that it’s difficult to distinguish their achievements separate from the technology they used.
 While it’s important to include your technical capabilities, you’ll want both technical hiring managers and nontechnical HR managers to understand what you’ve done.